 What donors want to hear:

-Donors want to know they are an important and valued part of our church family.
-By making a contribution, donors are expressing a desire to be in a relationship with you.
-They want to know the church recognizes the relationship and how much they have contributed.
-Givers want to know their giving is worth the effort to personally address correspondence, especially notes of appreciation.
-Those who support your ministry have made an investment and want to deepen their relationship with your church.
+Donors want to know they are an essential and valued part of our church family.
+By contributing, donors are expressing a desire to be in a relationship with you.
+They want to know whether the church recognizes the relationship and how much they have contributed.
+Givers want to know their giving is worth the effort to address correspondence, especially notes of appreciation, personally.
+The nonprofits they give to are sending personal notes of appreciation, filled with stories of impact.
+Those who support your ministry have invested and want to deepen their relationship with your church.

 What the church says: